 Located along the US Route 90, the “Prada Marfa” installation has become a controversial attraction.

-The scene feels a little absurd : a Prada store in the middle of the Texan desert where no commercial transaction has ever taken and will ever take place.
-This artistic installation, penned by Danish duo Elmgreen + Dragset, is located 45 km from the small town of Marfa, which explains its name, “Prada Marfa”.
-This minimalist “boutique-sculpture” has a door that does not open and contains in its windows twenty high-heeled shoes, all left foot, and six handbags.
-Doomed to ruin, it would serve as a reflection of our time in the future.
+The scene is a bit absurd: a Prada store in the middle of the Texan desert where no merchant trade has ever, and will never take place.
+This artistic installation is signed by the Danish duo Elmgreen + Dragset.
+It is located 45 km from the small town of Marfa, hence its name “Prada Marfa”.
+This minimalist “boutique-sculpture” has a door that does not open.
+However, it contains twenty left-foot heeled shoes and six handbags.
+Reflecting our times, this installation questions consumer society.

-Today, fashion designers continue to turn to artists when looking for new and artistic images and patterns.
-In 2013, to celebrate the ten-year anniversary of fashion house Alexander McQueen, the British artist Damien Hirst drew a series of patterns that were used for a collection of scarves.
-Daniel Buren collaborated with Louis Vuitton recently.
-On the other side, artists also use symbols and logos of fashion, like the double “C” of Chanel.
-With no breakup in sight, the relationship between art and fashion has promises of beautiful future encounters !
+Today, fashion designers do not cease to appeal to artists in their search for ever more creative images and patterns.
+In 2013, to celebrate the 10th anniversary of Alexander McQueen, British artist Damien Hirst designed a series of patterns that are the subject of a collection of scarves.
+Louis Vuitton also called on several artists to reinvent bag models.
+For the “Arty Capucines”, the fashion house has collaborated with Alex Israel, Jonas Wood, Tschabalala Self, or even Sam Falls.
+For their part, the artists also use the symbols and logos of fashion, like the double “C” of Chanel.
+Without ending anytime soon, the relationship between art and fashion promises us great future encounters!